muhamadfajars/muhamadfajars/README.md

 </p>

 ### About Me

-- Interested in technology and digital systems
+Information Systems Graduate with an interest in technology and digital innovation.

-- Enjoy structured, practical work
-- Currently exploring new tools and ideas
+This GitHub is where I document projects, share knowledge, and track my continuous learning journey.

 ### Projects
 - Academic work
 - Personal experiments
-- Small practical projects
+- Technology explorations

 ### Connect
 - LinkedIn: https://www.linkedin.com/in/muhamad-fajar-suprapto/